Navigation

 Pain relief

-You could also try applying heat or cold treatments to your back to relieve pain.
+You could apply heat or cold (ice) treatments to your back to help relieve pain.
 Make sure you protect your skin properly if you do.

 Staying positive

 Recovery from low back pain is strongly linked to how you feel emotionally, and how you cope with the pain.
-Some emotional factors can increase the risk of your back pain becoming chronic (long-term).
+Emotional factors can increase the risk of your back pain becoming long-term (chronic).
 These include:

 • worrying that physical activity and pain is causing you harm